 Tim ended up winning the scrimmage race for men, and I won for females.
 After the scrimmage, we talked for a while and went on a run a few weeks later.
 Cross country season went by, and we still chatted after the season.
 During this time, I was coming back from my first serious running injury a tibial stress fracture.
 Tim did multiple sports and was getting ready for ski season.
 Since cross country was over, and he was no longer running competitively, running at a slower pace didn’t matter.
-I was running easy after my injury and he was running easy just to run.
+I was running easy after my injury, and he was running easy just to run.

 Eventually, after several runs, we hung out outside of running.
-When the semester ended, we both went to our hometowns for winter break.
+When the semester ended, we both went to our hometowns for the winter break.
 Tim drove down to Virginia Beach and visited for New Years.

 After our wedding, we took a few days to relax and went straight on our honeymoon.
 We decided to spend a few days in Key West and go on a cruise in the Carribean.
 It was a great vacation, and it was perfect.

-Throughout the first two years of marriage, we have learned a lot about ourselves and each other.
+Throughout the first few years of marriage, we have learned a lot about ourselves and each other.
 Even though I grew up as a military child, being a spouse much different.
 It’s not always easy, but the time we do have together makes it worth it.
 I’m also thankful for my family and friends who help me get by.

 We aren’t able to celebrate today, but that is okay.
 We might talk today; we might not.
 It doesn’t mean I love my husband any less.
 I could not ask for a better person in my life.